criteo/criteo-api-java-sdk/sdks/marketingsolutions_2023-04/docs/AudienceApi.md

-Add/remove users to or from an audience
+Add/remove users to or from a contact list audience-segment.

 ### Example